-See Faculty Handbook (Section 16 et seq.) for Regents' policy on faculty summer salaries.
+See Faculty Handbook (Section 17.8) for Regents' policy on faculty summer salaries.

-37.3.5 Sanctions and Allocation of Support Services
+37.5.5 Sanctions and Allocation of Support Services

 Support services are provided to enhance the teaching, research, and service programs of the department.
 Accordingly these services may not be denied to a faculty member as a sanction.